 Not For Profits Charities

-Conflict of interest policy drafted for boards, committees and members
+Conflict of interest policy for not-for-profit boards and members

-Draft a conflict of interest policy for your UK charity, association or social enterprise with practical governance wording.
+Get a conflict of interest policy drafted for your UK charity, association, or social enterprise, tailored to your governance structure and practical needs.

 20,000+ UK businesses helped